bloominstituteoftechnology/node-api1-project/README.md

 - If there's an error in retrieving the _user_ from the database:
   - cancel the request.
   - respond with HTTP status code `500`.
-  - return the following JSON object: `{ error: "The user information could not be retrieved." }`.
+  - return the following JSON object: `{ errorMessage: "The user information could not be retrieved." }`.

 When the client makes a `DELETE` request to `/api/users/:id`: